Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Abstract

 \section{Abstract}

 The increasing focus on long-term time series prediction across various fields has been significantly strengthened by advancements in quantum computation.
-In this paper, we introduce quantum discrete maps (QDMs), a data-driven method designed for long-term time series prediction with quantum dynamical embedding.
+In this paper, we introduce a data-driven method designed for time series prediction with quantum dynamical embedding (QDE).
 This approach enables a trainable embedding of the data space into an extended state space, allowing for the recursive retrieval of time series information.
-Based on its independency of time series length, this method achieves depth-efficient quantum circuits that are crucial for near-term quantum computers.
-Numerical simulations demonstrate the model's improved performance in prediction accuracy and resource efficiency over existing methods.
-We implement this model on the Originq Wu-Kong superconducting quantum processor with a learnable error-cancellation layer (LECL) for error mitigation, further validates the practical applicability of our approach on near-term quantum devices.
-Furthermore, the theoretical analysis of the QDM’s dynamical properties and its universality enhances its potential for time series prediction.
-This study establishes a significant step towards the processing of long-term time series on near-term quantum computers, integrating data-driven learning with discrete time quantum maps for enhanced forecasting capabilities.
+Based on its independence of time series length, this method achieves depth-efficient quantum circuits that are crucial for near-term quantum computers.
+Numerical simulations demonstrate the model’s capability to predict not only wave signals but also more complex signals such as NARMA.
+Prediction accuracy improves with model scaling, and notably, the model achieves better accuracy on wave signal tasks with fewer parameters compared to QRC.
+Additionally, the model shows promising potential for denoising classical noise in wave signals, and when combined with error mitigation techniques for typical quantum noise, it enables reliable long-term prediction of wave signals.
+We implement this model, restricted to 2 qubits, on the Origin ``Wukong" superconducting quantum processor as a simple proof-of-concept on NISQ devices.
+Furthermore, we provide theoretical analysis of the QDE's dynamical properties for the 2-qubit case and discuss its potential universality.
+Overall, this study represents our first step towards leveraging near-term quantum devices for time series forecasting, offering insights into integrating data-driven learning with quantum dynamical embeddings.